matrix-org/matrix-spec-proposals/proposals/3672-ephemeral-location-streaming.md

 }
 ```

-These will reach clients through `/sync`s `ephemeral` dictionary with the same
-payload but with the addition of a `sender` which the clients can aggregate user
-locations on.

 When the user decides they would like to stop sharing their live location the
 original `m.beacon_info`'s `live` property should be set to `false`.